kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 Symptoms:

-- Compile error: "Multiple components found for type X"
+- Compile error starting with `Multiple components match dependency:` followed by the list of candidate declarations
-- Or: "No component found for tagged type X"
+- Or `No component found for dependency:` with a `Note:` listing the same type under a different tag

 Solutions:

 1. Use Correct Tag Annotation:

-===! ":fontawesome-brands-java: Java"
+===! ":fontawesome-brands-java: `Java`"

     ```java
     // Correct tag usage